 - Get lunch with at least one senior software engineer per month who works on another team, ideally at another company.

-- Attend at least one software development conference per year and leave the conference with no fewer than 20 business cards.
+- Attend at least one software development conference per year.

 Setting professional goals can help software engineers like yourself excel at time management, problem-solving, and more.
 The below professional goals are great examples: